Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 = Overview
 \

-This Payment Subscription Smart Contract is developed using Aiken it is designed to facilitate automated recurring payments between subscribers and merchants on the Cardano blockchain.
+This Payment Subscription Smart Contract is developed using Aiken.
+It is designed to facilitate automated recurring payments between subscribers and merchants on the Cardano blockchain.
 This contract empowers users to seamlessly set up, manage, and cancel their subscriptions directly from their wallets.
 It ensures secure and efficient transactions by automating the process of paying subscription fees, updating service metadata, and handling cancellations, all within a decentralized framework.

 #pagebreak()
+\
 = Architecture

 \
 #figure(
   image("./images/payment-subscription-architecture.png", width: 100%),